soundpress/RulesOfNYC/docs/c27/index.rst

    8) Calculate and set forth the Average Hourly Wage paid for all Covered Work on the project; and

-   9) If the Average Hourly Wage is less than the applicable minimum average hourly wage as set forth in real property tax law Section 421-a (16)(c), then calculate and set forth the aggregate amount of the deficiency for all Covered Workers on the project.
+   9) If the Average Hourly Wage is less than the applicable minimum average hourly wage as set forth in real property tax law § 421-a(16)(c), then calculate and set forth the aggregate amount of the deficiency for all Covered Workers on the project.